darrenyip/littleOSNotes/docs/Section4.md

 This part is a little bit hard to understand, but you can think about serial port as an interface for you to input and output.
 For example, you can input some text from your code and then write into a file.

-We need to add few lines of assembly code to handle the input port, add the code inside `io.s`:
+We need to add few lines of assembly code to handle the writing data via data I/O port, add the `inb` assembly function to read the contents of an I/O port.
+So inside `io.s`:

 ```assembly
 global outb             ; make the label outb visible outside this file